Skip to main content

 4. Hootsuite - Best for LinkedIn Team Management

-Hootsuite handles LinkedIn well, especially for companies managing their brand page.
-The approval workflows, team assignments, and content library make it suitable for LinkedIn marketing at scale.
+Hootsuite handles LinkedIn well, especially for companies running a brand page.
+Approval workflows, team roles, and a content library make it fit for LinkedIn marketing at scale.

-Hootsuite shines when you have multiple people touching your LinkedIn presence.
-You can set up approval chains so nothing goes live without sign-off, assign different team members to different LinkedIn pages, and maintain a shared asset library so everyone uses approved brand images.
-The employee advocacy feature is particularly strong - you can queue up content for employees to share from their personal profiles, which extends your company's reach significantly.
+Hootsuite shines when many people touch your LinkedIn presence.
+You set up approval chains so nothing goes live without sign-off.
+You assign team members to different pages.
+You keep a shared asset library so everyone uses approved images.
+The employee advocacy feature is strong.
+You queue content for staff to share from their own profiles, which extends company reach.

 Key features: